 The fiery words that Manchester City duo Bernardo Silva and John Stones aimed at Arsenal after their 2-2 draw on Sunday suggests this could be the latest top-two rivalry that spills off the pitch and into press rooms, as players and especially managers seek the mental edge over their biggest challengers.

-Here we take a look at how past Premier League rivalries have been ignited by some cutting comments off the pitch, beginning with a classic from the mid-1990s.
+Here we take a look at how past Premier League rivalries have been ignited by some cutting comments between the bosses, beginning with a classic from the mid-1990s.

 Man Utd v Newcastle: 1995-1997